Noah3141/test-project/README.md

 Being unfamiliar with Chrontabs as a concept, there was some arbitrary naming going on.
 I know "more code is not necessarily better"!

+I have labeled fields and methods in a redundant manner to make consuming the library easier.

 ## Interpretation of chrontab syntax:

 10 0 \* \* \* = Any DOM any DOW any month, at the 0th hour and 10th minute

 16-32 \* \* \* \* = Every minute from the 17th (0-index) minute to the 32-th minute, any hour, any day etc.

+50 1 1-6,8-31 \* 7 = 1:50 AM, 1st to 6th of any month, if it be Sunday